salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-11-20-create-apps-certificate-troubleshooting.md

 ---
 layout: page
-title: "Troubleshooting Certificate Issues for iOS APNS"
+title: "Troubleshoot Certificate Issues for iOS APNS"
-subtitle: "Troubleshooting Certificate Issues for iOS APNS"
+subtitle: "Troubleshoot Certificate Issues for iOS APNS"
-category: create-apps
+category: get-started
 date: 2015-11-20 12:00:00
-order: 5
+order: 3
 ---

 MobilePush uses the Apple Push Notification Service (APNS) to deliver messages to iOS devices.
 The APNS relies on authentication certificates that expire after one year.
 You generally use two certificates:

 1. One for the development version of your app
 1. One for the published production version of your app.